Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 When `Rc<T>` manages the reference count, it adds to the count for each call to clone and subtracts from the count when each clone is dropped.
 But it doesn’t use any concurrency primitives to make sure that changes to the count can’t be interrupted by another thread.
 This could lead to wrong counts—subtle bugs that could in turn lead to memory leaks or a value being dropped before we’re done with it.
 What we need is a type exactly like `Rc<T>` but one that makes changes to the reference count in a thread-safe way.

 Fortunately, `Arc<T>` is a type like `Rc<T>` that is safe to use in concurrent situations.
 The a stands for atomic, meaning it’s an atomically reference counted type. *Atomics* are an additional kind of concurrency primitive that we won’t cover in detail here: see the standard library documentation for `std::sync::atomic` for more details.
 At this point, you just need to know that atomics work like primitive types but are safe to share across threads.

+The Send marker trait indicates that ownership of values of the type implementing Send can be transferred between threads.
+Almost every Rust type is Send, but there are some exceptions, including `Rc<T>`: this cannot be Send because if you cloned an `Rc<T>` value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
+For this reason, `Rc<T>` is implemented for use in single-threaded situations where you don’t want to pay the thread-safe performance penalty.

+Any type composed entirely of Send types is automatically marked as Send as well.
+Almost all primitive types are Send, aside from raw pointers, which we’ll discuss in Chapter 19.

+The Sync marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.
+In other words, any type T is Sync if &T (an immutable reference to T) is Send, meaning the reference can be sent safely to another thread.
+Similar to Send, primitive types are Sync, and types composed entirely of types that are Sync are also Sync.

+## Chapter17 Object-Oriented Programming Features of Rust

+Arguably, OOP languages share certain common characteristics, namely objects, encapsulation, and inheritance.

+Object-oriented programs are made up of objects.
+An object packages both data and the procedures that operate on that data.
+The procedures are typically called methods or operations.

+Another aspect commonly associated with OOP is the idea of *encapsulation*, which means that the implementation details of an object aren’t accessible to code using that object.
+Therefore, the only way to interact with an object is through its public API; code using the object shouldn’t be able to reach into the object’s internals and change data or behavior directly.
+This enables the programmer to change and refactor an object’s internals without needing to change the code that uses the object.

+*Inheritance* is a mechanism whereby an object can inherit elements from another object’s definition, thus gaining the parent object’s data and behavior without you having to define them again.

+You would choose inheritance for two main reasons.
+One is for reuse of code: you can implement particular behavior for one type, and inheritance enables you to reuse that implementation for a different type.
+You can do this in a limited way in Rust code using default trait method implementations.

+The other reason to use inheritance relates to the type system: to enable a child type to be used in the same places as the parent type.
+This is also called *polymorphism*, which means that you can substitute multiple objects for each other at runtime if they share certain characteristics.